planttheidea/t/README.md

   - Feature support testing capabilities

 Future:
-  - Improve / enhance ajax
+  - Enhance ajax
+  - Enhance deferreds
   - Add data API
-  - Add promises
   - Add new methods that come to mind

 <h3>What are the functions?</h3>